RoshanR0100/RoshanR0100/README.md

 ## Hi there 👋

+I'm Roshan, A 2nd year Data Science and Business Analytics student at the University of London (via SIM) :)

+🔭 I’m currently working on creating a data science portfolio with projects based in the field of medicine and healthcare 🌱 I’m currently learning R (specifically keras and tensorflow with R)

+Feel free to reach me at:
+* roshanramchandani76@gmail.com
+* linkedin.com/in/roshanar
 <!--
 **RoshanR0100/RoshanR0100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+ ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...